Atbox/legal/privacy-policy/en.md

 ### How do we protect your information? ###

   * We only provide services and information.
-We never ask for credit card numbers.
   * We use regular Malware Scanning.
   * All transactions are processed through a gateway provider and are not stored or processed on our servers.
+  * We never store your credit card number.
   * Your personal information is contained behind secured networks and is only accessible by administrators who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.

 ### When do we send you emails? ###